 The Value of a Master’s in English

 Some debate the advantages of earning a master’s degree in a soft subject like English.
-The degree routinely lands on lists ranking the purported “worst master’s degrees,” usually based on salary and career data for those who hold the degree.
-Rankings that rely heavily on financial gains and jobs data fail to take into account the benefits that make an M.A. in English deeply worthwhile for the student passionate about literary studies, scholarly pursuits, or writing.
+While popular degree rankings often rely heavily on financial gains and jobs data, they fail to take into account the benefits that make an M.A. in English deeply worthwhile.
+An M.A. in English is for the student passionate about literary studies, scholarly pursuits, or writing.
 A close look at the master’s in English reveals that, in addition to the intangible benefits of personal enrichment and educational accomplishment, the graduate degree can indeed help students further their career opportunities.

 Checks Off Employers’ Wish Lists

 Across the board, employers value communication skills, creative thinking, and adept writing.
 The M.A. in English develops each of these aptitudes, strengths that are highly sought after in virtually every career field.
-“In our world of rapid change, job-specific skills have an ever-shorter shelf life,” said David D. Esselstrom, Ph.D., chair and professor in APU’s Department of English.
+“In our world of rapid change, job-specific skills have an ever-shorter shelf life,” said David D. Esselstrom, Ph.D., professor emeritus of English.
 “What doesn’t become old or dated is the ability to face new challenges and analyze them, to respond thoughtfully, and finally to evaluate and skillfully articulate one’s findings.”

 Prepares for a Variety of Career Options